 - Seconds 90 to 120.
 "Is the water near any electrical outlets or panels?"
 "Is anyone in the house with mobility limitations or is there an infant?"
 "Any smell of gas?"

 - Hangup.
-The on-call plumber's phone is already ringing with the full transcript attached.
+The urgent-call handoff is sent with the transcript attached.

 Small-shop fit: where AI is the right call

-For shops running 1 to 15 trucks, our honest take is that a plumbing-trained AI like OnCrew is the strongest fit in 2026 for four reasons:
+For shops running 1 to 15 trucks, a configured plumbing AI like OnCrew is worth testing for four reasons:

-- Direct alerting.
-No relayed message chain.
-The on-call plumber gets the alert directly with full context.
+- Configured alerting.
+The configured on-call contact can receive the alert with the captured context.

-The honest exception: if you run a shop where every call needs a deeply experienced human handling complex multi-tech scheduling, restoration intake, or insurance-heavy commercial work, a top-end live receptionist plus a strong office manager may still outperform AI on the qualitative experience.
-For most plumbing shops, that is not the dominant call type.
+The honest exception: if you run a shop where many calls need a deeply experienced human handling complex multi-tech scheduling, restoration intake, or insurance-heavy commercial work, a top-end receptionist plus a strong office manager may still outperform AI on the qualitative experience.

 Putting it together

-A plumbing answering service is not a commodity.
-The shape of plumbing calls, the cost of mishandling them, and the after-hours surge pattern reward services that are built specifically for the trade.
-Generic call centers and generalist AI tools both work, but neither does the actual job as well as something purpose-built.
+A plumbing answering service should not be treated like a commodity.
+The shape of plumbing calls, the cost of poor handoff, and the after-hours surge pattern make plumbing-specific intake worth testing.
+Generic call centers and generalist AI tools can work, but the demo should prove how they handle plumbing-specific branches.

 Run the seven-point intake test on every vendor you evaluate.
 Ask about the gas-smell handoff explicitly.
-Get the after-hours and holiday pricing in writing.
-Listen to a live demo of an emergency call.
-If a vendor cannot pass that filter, they are not the right fit, regardless of price.
+Get the current after-hours, holiday, and freeze-week terms in writing.
+Listen to a live demo of an urgent call.
+If a vendor cannot pass that filter, keep testing before you forward the line.

-If you want to hear the AI version handle a plumbing emergency, OnCrew has a live demo you can try in under a minute.
-Trial is 14 days, no charge today, and you can be live on your number in about 5 minutes from the pricing page.
+If you want to test the AI version of a plumbing urgent-intake scenario, OnCrew has a live demo.
+Trial is 14 days, no charge today, and setup starts from the pricing page.

 More for plumbing shops